-user_preferences.linked_accounts Manually link accounts after signing in with third-party authentication user_preferences.notifications Configure ticket notification settings user_preferences.out_of_office Designate a substitute for out-of-office hours
+user_preferences.linked_accounts Manually link accounts after signing in with third-party authentication user_preferences.notifications Configure ticket notification settings

-Bemerkung: If automatic account linking fails, this is the only way your users can utilize third-party logins.
+Note: If automatic account linking fails, this is the only way your users can utilize third-party logins.

-Bemerkung: Agents only receive ticket notifications for groups they have "full" access to.
-Customers can't receive ticket notifications at all.
+Note: Agents only receive ticket notifications for groups they have "full" access to.